s-vsp/BROCKHAMPTON-lyrics-generator/README.md

 ## Idea <a name="Idea"></a>

 The main project idea was to generate lyrics using Long short-term memory recurrent neural network.
 Followed the TensorFlow tutorial [[1]](https://www.tensorflow.org/text/tutorials/text_generation) where Shakespeare's poems where generated based on GRU architecture I decided to perform a similar approach, but based on LSTM.
 LSTMs are genuinely described in Colah's blog [[2]](https://colah.github.io/posts/2015-08-Understanding-LSTMs/).
-The dataset includes lyrics from all the Brockhampton songs gathered from [genius.com](https://genius.com/) and included 207 651 chars.
+The dataset includes lyrics from all the Brockhampton songs gathered from [genius.com](https://genius.com/) and having 207 651 chars.

 ## Project <a name="Project"></a>